-The LTC7819 is a triple step-down (buck) synchronous controller utilizing a constant frequency, peak current mode architecture.
-The three controller channels operate 120° out of phase which reduces the required input capacitance and power supply induced noise.
-During normal operation, the external top MOSFET is turned on when the clock for that channel sets the SR latch, causing the inductor current to increase.
+The LTC7817 is a synchronous three-channel controller utilizing a constant frequency, peak current mode architecture.
+The two step-down (buck) controllers, channels 1 and 2, operate 180° out of phase with each other.
+The step-up (boost) controller, channel 3, operates in phase with channel 1.
+During normal operation, the main switch (external top MOSFET for the buck channels or the external bottom MOSFET for the boost channel) is turned on when the clock for that channel sets the SR latch, causing the inductor current to increase.
 The main switch is turned off when the main current comparator, ICMP, resets the SR latch.
-After the top MOSFET is turned off each cycle, the bottom MOSFET is turned on which causes the inductor current to decrease until either the inductor current starts to reverse, as indicated by the current comparator IR, or the beginning of the next clock cycle.
+After the main switch is turned off each cycle. the synchronous switch (the bottom MOSFET for the buck channels or the top MOSFET for the boost channel) is turned on which causes the inductor current to decrease until either the inductor current starts to reverse, as indicated by the current comparator IR, or the beginning of the next clock cycle.

 The peak inductor current at which ICMP trips and resets the latch is controlled by the voltage on the ITH pin, which is the output of the error amplifier EA.
-The error amplifier compares the output voltage feedback signal at the V{FB} pin, (which is generated with a resistor divider connected across the output voltage, V{OUT}, to ground) to the internal 0.8V reference voltage.
-When the load current increases, it causes a slight decrease in V{FB} relative to the reference,which causes the EA to increase the ITH voltage until the average inductor current matches the new load current.
+The error amplifier compares the output voltage feedback signal at the V{FB} pin, (which is generated with an external resistor divider connected across the output voltage, V{OUT} , to ground) to the internal reference voltage (0.8V for the bucks or 1.2V for the boost).
+When the load current increases, it causes a slight decrease in V{FB} relative to the reference, which causes the EA to increase the ITH voltage until the average inductor current matches the new load current.

-Power and Bias Supplies (V{IN} , EXTV{CC}, and INTV{CC})
+Power and Bias Supplies (V{BIAS}, EXTV{CC}, and INTV{CC})

 The INTV{CC} pin supplies power for the top and bottom MOSFET drivers and most of the internal circuitry.
-LDOs (low dropout linear regulators) are available from both the V{IN} and EXTV{CC} pins to provide power to INTV{CC}, which has a regulation point of 5.1V.
-When the EXTV{CC} pin is left open or tied to a voltage less than 4.7V, the V{IN} LDO supplies power to INTV{CC}.
-If EXTV{CC} is taken above 4.7V (typical), the V{IN} LDO is turned off and the EXTV{CC} LDO is turned on.
+LDOs (low dropout linear regulators) are available from both the V{BIAS} and EXTV{CC} pins to provide power to INTV{CC}, which has a regulation point of 5.1V.
+When the EXTV{CC} pin is left open or tied to a voltage less than 4.7V, the V{BIAS} LDO (low dropout linear regulator) supplies power to INTV{CC}.
+If EXTV{CC} is taken above 4.7V, the V{BIAS} LDO is turned off and an EXTV{CC} LDO is turned on.
 Once enabled, the EXTV{CC} LDO supplies power to INTV{CC}.
-Using the EXTV{CC} pin allows the INTV{CC} power to be derived from a high efficiency external source such as one of the LTC7819 switching regulator outputs.
+Using the EXTV{CC} pin allows the $INTV{CC}$ power to be derived from a high efficiency external source such as one of the LTC7817 switching regulator outputs.